naufalmahing/Ranking-Siswa/README.md

 # Note
 You can immediately run this program and it will automatically make a database from notepad, so you can exit this program without worrying that you will have to input the data again in the program.
 # How to run
-To run, you just need to run the Main.java in projekakhir1.
+Just download projekakhir1 folder and build it into a project so you can run the folder as a package and run Main.java.